tomhsiao1260/gl-playground/README.md

 ## Introduction

-This is my personal [WebGL](https://github.com/KhronosGroup/WebGL) and [Three.js](https://threejs.org/) experimental playground.
+This is my personal [WebGL](https://github.com/KhronosGroup/WebGL/) and [Three.js](https://threejs.org/) experimental playground.
 This is not only a space for me to create some cool things but also a place to share my works which mainly using [GLSL shading language](https://www.khronos.org/opengl/wiki/Core_Language_(GLSL)).
 All the examples I wrote are open source and can be found [here](https://github.com/TomHsiao1260/gl-playground/tree/main/dist/examples).
 Feel free to use them in your own projects.

-You can also fork this repository and come back to see more examples released in the future 🙌
+You can also check out the [demo pages](http://tomhsiao1260.github.io/gl-playground/) or fork this repository and come back to see more examples released in the future 🙌

 ## Inspiration